 1. Use stories to introduce your products or services.

-When you’re first introducing your products or services to prospects, use stories to give them a taste of what they can expect.
+When introducing your products or services to prospects, use stories to give them a taste of what they can expect.
 Describe how your products or services have helped others in similar situations.

 Sell with a story through customer testimonials and case studies.
 The goal is to make your prospects visualize how your products or services can benefit them.